 What is an AirTag?

-Alternative products exist already (e.g. Tile or Samsung’s Galaxy SmartTag).
+Alternative products exist already that leverage either Bluetooth® or UWB signals (e.g. Tile or Samsung’s Galaxy SmartTag).
 However, given Apple’s dominant smartphone market share they will be able to leverage their network effects to provide an unparalleled value proposition.

 Digital Twin Enablers

 Underneath the AirTags product rests a very powerful concept which we will refer to as ‘Digital Twin’.
-In order to understand what the Digital Twin is, let’s extract the essence of what is possible with the AirTags:
+In order to understand what the Digital Twin is, let’s extract the essence of what is possible with tracking devices such as AirTags:

 1. We can establish interactions between a person and an object (high- or low-tech) by attaching a tag to it.
 We can even establish the interaction between a person and a location if the tag is static and assigned to a permanent location.
 The industry term for a static tag is ‘beacon’, however for simplicity reasons we will refer to them as tags since they are the same device as the mobile tags.